ladyriusfrancis/Fraud-Detection-Model/README.md

 ---

-## Model Validation

-See [`reports/model_validation_report.md`](reports/model_validation_report.md) for the complete model validation documentation, including:
+## model validation

-- Feature importance rankings (SHAP)
-- Performance by score band
-- Financial impact analysis
-- Fairness assessment (by customer segment and account age)
-- Population Stability Index (PSI) history
-- Full sign-off checklist
+see [`reports/model_validation_report.md`](reports/model_validation_report.md) — covers SHAP feature importance, performance by score band, financial impact analysis, fairness assessment across customer segments and account age, PSI history, and a complete sign-off checklist.

 ---

-## Key Design Decisions

-**Time-based train/test split** — Prevents data leakage and simulates real deployment where models score future transactions.
-Never use random shuffle for time-series fraud data.

-**PR-AUC as optimization target** — ROC-AUC is misleading for highly imbalanced fraud data.
-PR-AUC directly measures precision-recall trade-off on the minority class.

-**Dual-threshold strategy** — A single threshold conflates auto-decline (high confidence) with analyst review (medium confidence).
-Separating these reduces unnecessary customer friction for the highest-confidence cases.
+## key design decisions

+**time-based train/test split** — random shuffle on time-series fraud data causes data leakage. in production you’re always scoring transactions you haven’t seen yet, so the test set needs to reflect that..

+**PR-AUC as the optimization target** — ROC-AUC looks good on paper for imbalanced data but doesn’t tell you much about how well you’re actually catching fraud.
+PR-AUC is what matters when you’re building something that has to work operationally.

+**dual-threshold strategy** — one threshold doesn’t cut it. high confidence scores get auto-declined, medium scores go to analyst review. this reduces friction for customers on the clear-cut cases and focuses analyst time where it actually matters.

-**Behavioral + device features** — Raw transaction features alone are insufficient for modern fraud.
-Behavioral biometrics and device intelligence (LexisNexis ThreatMetrix) are among the top SHAP contributors, validating the integration investment.
+**behavioral + device features** — transaction data alone isn’t enough for modern fraud. behavioral biometrics and device intelligence features (ThreatMetrix-style) ended up being some of the top SHAP contributors, which validates why teams invest in those integrations.

 ---

-## Technologies
+## techs

-- **Python** — pandas, scikit-learn, XGBoost, SHAP, Optuna, matplotlib, seaborn
+- **python** — pandas, scikit-learn, XGBoost, SHAP, Optuna, matplotlib, seaborn
 - **SQL** — Snowflake-compatible CTEs for feature extraction and KPI reporting
-- **Platforms referenced** — Actimize, LexisNexis Risk Solutions, LexisNexis ThreatMetrix, BioCatch
+- **platforms referenced** — Actimize, LexisNexis Risk Solutions, LexisNexis ThreatMetrix, BioCatch

 ---

-## Disclaimer
+## disclaimer

-All data in this repository is **synthetically generated**.
-No real customer data, account information, or proprietary bank data is included.
-Synthetic patterns are designed to reflect realistic fraud distributions for modeling demonstration purposes only.
+this is all fake data. **synthetically generated data** for all my corporate jargon speakers. patterns are designed to mimic real fraud patterns, though.